Guard killed in shooting at Azerbaijan's embassy in Iran | Law-Order

 When the assailant contacted the embassy he never got an answer and believed his wife was inside the embassy.
 Iran's police chief said on television that the man's wife is from Azerbaijan.
 Azerbaijan's President Ilham Aliyev said on Friday that the attack was "an act of terrorism" and demanded swift punishment.

 "I firmly condemn the act of terrorism carried out at the embassy of Azerbaijan in Tehran," Aliyev said on Twitter.
-Azerbaijan's foreign ministry said it would soon evacuate its staff from the embassy in response.
+Azerbaijan's foreign ministry said an "anti-Azerbaijani campaign" in Iran had contributed to the attack.

+In a strongly worded statement, the Azeri ministry also accused Iran of long ignoring Baku's calls to bolster security at its embassy in Tehran.
+"Unfortunately, the latest bloody terrorist act demonstrates the serious consequences of the failure to give the necessary attention to our constant appeals in this regard," it said.

-There were no indications from statements from Iranian officials that the attack was politically motivated.
-But Iran's ties with Azerbaijan have been tense at times.
+Azerbaijan,a secular Muslim former Soviet republic which borders Iran, has friendly ties with the United States and Israel and has had difficult diplomatic relations with the Islamic Republic.
+Iran is home to a large ethnic Azeri minority.
+There were no indications from Iranian officials that the attack was politically motivated.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)